GatorIncubator/gatorgrouper/README.md

-If you plan to develop new features for GatorGrouper or if you want to run the tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you should install the developer dependencies by entering `pipenv install --dev` in the directory that was cloned.
+If you plan to develop new features for GatorGrouper or if you want to run the tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you should install the developer dependencies by running `pipenv install --dev` in the directory that was cloned.
 If you only want to use GatorGrouper, then you can type `pipenv install` instead.
 Once these commands complete successfully, that's all you have to do to install GatorGrouper!